-Remove the bolts that hold the ring gear in pl lace -- -- ------
+Remove the bolts that hold the ring gear in place.

-NOTE: Ring gear bolt locking tabs used on some models will not be required on the Air Locker and may be discarded.
+NOTE : Ring gear bolt locking tabs used on some models will not be required on the Air Locker and may be discarded.

-Using a plastic c r copper hammer , tap in a circle around the ring (gear to separate it from t he differe ential car rier.

-Remove the original bearings from the differential center using a bearing puller.
+- Using a plastic or copper hammer, gently tap in a circle around the outside of the ring gear to separate it from the differential carrier. - Remove the original bearings from the differential center using a bearing puller.

-Keep the bearings separated so that they can be identified as to which end of the differential they came from.
+NOTE : Keep the bearings separated so that they can be identified as to which end of the differential they came from.

-Examine the bearing cup and cone from Figure 6. for damage or wear and, if necessary, discard it and replace it with the same size and type of bearing.
+Examine the bearing cups and cones for damage or wear and, if necessary, discard them and replace with the same size and type of bearings.

-Using a caliper or similarly accurate measurement method (i.e., able to take accurate measurements within 0.04mm [0.0015"]), measure the distance from the shoulder of the bearing journal to the ring gear mounting face (shown as 'A' in Figure 6.) and record this measurement as 'A'.
-Measure the thickness of the factory shim removed from the end of the differential carrier (shown as 'B' in Figure 6.).and record this measurement as 'B'.
+- ☐ Using a caliper or similarly accurate measurement method (i.e., able to take accurate measurements within 0.04mm [0.0015"]), measure the distance from the shoulder of the bearing journal to the ring gear mounting face (shown as 'A' in Figure 2.) and record this measurement as 'A'. - Measure the thickness of the factory shim removed from the end of the differential carrier (shown as 'B' in Figure 2.) and record this measurement as 'B'.

-☐ Measure the distance from the Air Locker bearing shoulder to the ring gear mounting face (shown as 'C' in Figure 7.) and record this measurement as 'C'.
+☐ Measure the distance from the Air Locker bearing shoulder to the ring gear mounting face (shown as 'C' in Figure 3.) and record this measurement as 'C'.

-3.2 A B Calculation & Selection of Backlash Shims
+3.2 Calculation & Selection of Backlash Shims